PowerDNS/pdns/pdns/recursordist/docs/performance.rst

 TCP Fast Open allows the initial SYN packet to carry data, saving one network round-trip.
 For details, consult `:rfc:7413`.

-To enable TCP Fast Open, it might be need change the value of the ``net.ipv4.tcp_fastopen`` sysctl.
+To enable TCP Fast Open, it might be needed to change the value of the ``net.ipv4.tcp_fastopen`` sysctl.
 Value 0 means Fast Open is disabled, 1 is only use Fast Open for active connections, 2 is only for passive connections and 3 is for both.

 The operation of TCP Fast Open can be monitored by looking at these kernel metrics::